Dear reader of ADxS.org, please excuse the disruption.

 3.2.1.1.3.
 Reaction times: Reward accelerates reaction times and reduces reaction variance only in ADHD

-Increased reaction time variance in ADHD
+Reaction time variance increased in ADHD

 3.2.1.2.
-ADHD symptoms more visible in low demand tests
+ADHD symptoms more visible in low-demand tests

 The optimal arousal range, in which no under- or overstimulation occurs, is much narrower with ADHD than with non-affected people.